Synthetixio/SIPs/content/stps/stp-15.md

 ### Overview

 This STP allocates 5k SNX to the existing perp front ends, to be used to rebate or incentivize traders on Base Perps v3.
-SNX will be distributed by Kwenta and Polynomial, and must be directly attributable to trading activity on Base Perps v3.
+SNX will be distributed by Kwenta and Polynomial, and must be directly attributable to trading activity on Base Perps v3 with the current 1m OI caps.

 ### Rationale
 The currently limited OI caps make testing less attractive, but incentives is expected to encourage trading, which in turn enables OI caps to be lifted with more confidence.